Shropshire Fire and Rescue Service: Fire Authority

 Shropshire Fire and Rescue Service is governed by elected Council representatives from Shropshire's two unitary councils, Shropshire Council and Telford and Wrekin Council.
 Together these representatives make up the Shropshire and Wrekin Fire Authority, chaired by an elected councillor.

 Day-to-day operational control of the service is vested in a chief fire officer, Rod Hammerton.

 Executive control

 Within the organisation the chief fire officer has full responsibility for the service and also manages finance and resources.

 The remainder of executive duties fall to the senior management team, consisting of and assistant chief fire officer with responsibility for service delivery and an assistant chief fire officer with responsibility for corporate services.

 Performance

 Shropshire Fire and Rescue Service has achieved consistently high marks in external audits carried out by the Audit Commission.

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Shropshire Fire and Rescue Service was rated as follows: